PierreIsCoding/sdiy/Spark/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Spark/images/front.jpg" width="800" />

+ps, I soldered R1 on the backside for testing purposes.

 ## Files
 The files for building and sourcing this project are in this folder.
 See
 - Spark_Schematic.pdf; as reference.